sthenusan/Machine-Learning-Project/Initial Exploration.md

    ![image](https://user-images.githubusercontent.com/46936272/132957676-81aec2b7-95db-4249-b0c8-e3937aa25943.png)

    * This feature shows us what the water cost.
 Mostly, there are lots of non-functioal water points as never paid for them.
+Repair needed pumps are commonly in never paid category.

 ### extraction_type / extraction_type_group / extraction_type_class columns

-   * It is obviously seen that these three columns keep same information.
-So, I decided to keep 'extraction_type_group' and drop others.
-Although, extraction_type has more unique values than extraction_type_group , some of these values are very small amount according to this big dataset.
+   * It is clear that the information in these three columns is identical.
+As a result, I choose to keep 'extraction_type_group' and remove the others.
+Although extraction type has more unique values than extraction type group, according to this large dataset, some of these values are quite small.
 I prefered to use more compact one.
-Also, extraction_type_class contains less detail.
-So, extraction_type_group is chosen to keep.
+Furthermore, extraction_type_class column contains less information.
+As a result, extraction_type_group has been chosen to be kept.

    ![image](https://user-images.githubusercontent.com/46936272/132957754-552b4bc8-e30a-41a7-a29f-f36d7dcf3c9d.png)

-   * Especially, other and mono extraction types have higher change to be non-functional than functional.
+   * Other and mono extraction kinds, in particular, have a larger chance of being non-functional than functional..

 ### waterpoint_type / waterpoint_type_group columns

-   * Eventhough both have same information, I decided to keep 'waterpoint_type' which contains more detail.
+   * Despite the fact that both have the identical information, I choose to maintain 'waterpoint_type' because it contains more data.

    ![image](https://user-images.githubusercontent.com/46936272/132957872-fa755134-9001-405e-80b9-6f3509c1a06b.png)

-   * It can be seen that waterpoint type has correlation with funtionality of water points.
-Such that, communal standpipe has higher possibility to have functional, although communal standpipe multiple and others have higher possibility for non-functionality.
+   * It can be seen that waterpoint type has correlation with functionality of water points.
+As a result, communal standpipes have a higher chance of being functional, while communal standpipe multiple and others have a higher chance of being non-functional.

 ### construction_year column

-   * New feature is added to the dataset.
-The year values are converted to decades for future encoding.
-Zero shows the missing values.
-This have majority of the data set so, it will not be changed to the mean or median, kept as new value in decades.
+   * The dataset now includes a new feature.
+For future encoding, the year values are changed to decades.
+The missing values are represented as zero.
+Because it contains the bulk of the data, it will not be converted to the mean or median and will be retained as a new value for decades.

    ![image](https://user-images.githubusercontent.com/46936272/132955254-60247de8-bb7a-42ab-acff-a009220dee01.png)

    ![image](https://user-images.githubusercontent.com/46936272/132955298-c4e20158-0535-4106-bfc1-1976c1002c2c.png)

-* It is obviously seen that missing values and most recent years have more functional water points.
+* It is clear that missing values and that recent years have shown an increase in the number of functional water points..

 ### installer column